 Management of communication between the NMHS and the disaster management organization, other agencies, and partners including the media is critical to ensure a proper response to any hazard.
 It is important to note that during the passage of a storm, it is critical to either have a liaison for the NMHS at the National Emergency Operational Centre or direct uninterrupted communication with the Weather Service.

 TCs mitigation is a complex systematic endeavour, and its success or failure and benefits depend not only on the timely and accurate forecasts and early warnings of the NMHSs, but also on the effective response actions of the various governmental entities and society.
 Multi-agency cooperation mechanisms on disaster management must be established at the national, regional, and local levels.
 The challenge here is for NMHS to maintain a strong partnership and coordination with other government agencies, private organizations, and institutions involved in disaster management activities.
 The establishment of an integrated TC preparedness and mitigation system with "government-led entities’ cooperation, and extensive social participation” defining the responsibilities of each partner and the coordination mechanisms is crucial.
 This includes the development of an agreed SOP.
-Legislation or national administrative measures is another method that can be used to compel relevant parties to do their part to respond to the warnings.
-In some countries they have legal documents or policy where roles and responsibilities of entities involved are clearly stated.
+Legislation or national administrative measures are another method that can be used to compel relevant parties to do their part to respond to the warnings.
+In some countries there are legal documents or policies where roles and responsibilities of entities involved are clearly stated.

 Not all countries and regions have preparedness plans to support the response mechanism, or the plan itself may be outdated or just not utilized.
 Abundant and applicable preparedness plans are the guarantee for the effectiveness of the linkage coordination mechanism.
 Once the NMHS issues a TC warning, all relevant departments and social forces should take corresponding coordinated actions.